Zenoo/labrute/README.md

 - Setup your local Postgres databases (labrute + etwin)

+- Make sure to initialize your etwin database by running `yarn etwin db create`

 - Copy `.env.sample` to `.env` and adapt the variables

 - Copy `etwin.toml.example` to `etwin.toml` and adapt the variables